Chapters

 As lots of companies consider scope 1 and scope 2, the most significant and direct activities, we were mostly interested in scope 3, which is the sneaker production and raw materials.

-1. North-East of Brazil and Chincha, Peru Canvas made of organic cotton
+• Northeast of Brazil and Chincha, Peru - Canvas and laces made of organic and agroecological cotton

-2. Acre and Amazonas, Brazil Soles made of Amazonian rubber
+• Amazon rainforest, Brazil - Soles made of Amazonian rubber

 Organic cotton producer